 Note that influenza (the flu) has similar symptoms and is common at this time of year.

 How do I get tested if I am experiencing symptoms?

 If you are experiencing symptoms, please contact your primary care doctor.

-How do I Prevent Getting Sick?
+How do I prevent getting sick?

 - Washing your hands often with soap and water for at least 20 seconds.

 - Avoid touching your eyes, nose, and mouth especially when out in public.